basileaw/lazy-beanstalk/README.md

    - Remains completely unchanged - we don't modify your code

 2. **Web Interface (`server.py`)**
-   - A simple Flask server that creates a web gateway
+   - A simple Fast API server that creates a web gateway
    - Embeds your terminal in a browser window
    - Handles all the web-terminal communication